SpenceKonde/megaTinyCore/megaavr/extras/Ref_DirectPortManipulation.md

 None of that behavior is useful.
 Only use simple assignment with the SET/CLR/TGL registers, or regret it.

-### Don't use a bloody pointer or reference to a vport register.
+### Don't use a bloody pointer or reference to a vport register
 * You don't get CBI/SBI speed.
 * If you know you can't get the benefits of VPORT registers (likely, because you don't know which port at compile time and are using a pointer or something), you can do things equally well or better using the PORTx registers.
 * Really, VPORTs should only be used if the port, and preferably the bit, are known at compile time, and you are either using simple assignment, flipping a single bit, or testing a single bit - that is required to get the performance benefit.
 And that's what makes them better than the PORTx registers - otherwise, they're just PORTx registers with fewer features that can only atomically set or clear one bit at a time.